-- In children aged between 6–59 months, lower limit for Hb is 11 g/dL
+- In children aged between 6–59 months, the lower limit for Hb is 11 g/dL.

-- In children aged between 12–14 years, lower limit for Hb is 12 g/dL
+- In children aged between 12–14 years, the lower limit for Hb is 12 g/dL.

-In infants younger than 6 months, physiological anemia must be kept in mind while making diagnosis.
-However, hemoglobin is not expected to be lower than 9 g/dL in physiological anemia.
+In infants younger than 6 months, physiological anemia must be kept in mind while making a diagnosis; however, hemoglobin is not expected to be lower than 9 g/dL in physiological anemia.

 Epidemiology of Pediatric Megaloblastic Anemia